acelliott1218/A-Small-Adventure/README.md

 - Bing AI - to generate the images used in this project.
 - favicon.io - To create the favicon for the site
 - techsini.com - Used to create the mock up on multiple devices
-- coolors.co - used to generate the colour pallete for the site

 ---